csc-training/geocomputing/gdal/readme.md

 git clone https://github.com/csc-training/geocomputing.git
 ```

-* Move to GDAL exercise folder.
+* Move to the GDAL exercise folder.
 ```
 cd geocomputing/gdal
 ```

 ## Interactive working

 With `gdalinfo` and `ogrinfo` it is often helpful to check the files.
-This is a light-weight task, so it can be done from the login-node without an interactive session.
+This is a light-weight task, so it can be done from the login node without an interactive session.

 * Open [Puhti web interface](https://puhti.csc.fi) and log in with CSC user account.
 * Open login node shell: `Tools -> Login node shell`